suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 * Command: A Condition or a Directive.
 * Condition: A test for a property of the Recipient or its Components.
 * Directive: An action for the Recipient to perform.
-* Trusted Execution: A process by which a system ensures that only trusted code is executed, for example secure boot.
+* Trusted Invocation: A process by which a system ensures that only trusted code is executed, for example secure boot or launching a Trusted Application.
 * A/B images: Dividing a Recipient's storage into two or more bootable images, at different offsets, such that the active image can write to the inactive image(s).
 * Record: The result of a Command and any metadata about it.
 * Report: A list of Records.
 * Procedure: The process of invoking one or more sequences of commands.
-* Update Procedure: A procedure that updates a Recipient by fetching dependencies, software images, and installing them.
+* Update Procedure: A procedure that updates a Recipient by fetching dependencies and images, and installing them.
-* Boot Procedure: A procedure that boots a Recipient by verifying dependencies and images, loading images, and invoking one or more image.
+* Invocation Procedure: A procedure in which a Recipient verifies dependencies and images, loading images, and invokes one or more image.
 * Software: Instructions and data that allow a Recipient to perform a useful function.
-* Firmware: Instructions and data that allow a Recipient to perform a useful function.
-Typically, changed infrequently, stored in nonvolatile memory, and small enough to apply to {{RFC7228}} Class 0-2 devices.
+* Firmware: Software that is typically changed infrequently, stored in nonvolatile memory, and small enough to apply to {{RFC7228}} Class 0-2 devices.
 * Image: Information that a Recipient uses to perform its function, typically firmware/software, configuration, or resource data such as text or images.
 Also, a Payload, once installed is an Image.
 * Slot: One of several possible storage locations for a given Component, typically used in A/B image systems
-* Abort: The Manifest Processor immediately halts execution of the current Procedure.
+* Abort: An event in which the Manifest Processor immediately halts execution of the current Procedure.
 It creates a Record of an error condition.

 # How to use this Document